How to contact us

 Menstrual cycle

 You might have more seizures than usual at certain times in your menstrual cycle.
 This could be at the start of your period, around the middle of your cycle (when you ovulate) or in the week before your period.
 When changes in the hormones that control your menstrual cycle cause you to have more seizures, it’s called catamenial epilepsy.
+It is important to record your seizures in your diary and if you notice an increase in seizures each month because of your menstrual cycle you can either contact your Epilepsy Nurse to discuss or wait and speak with your Neurologist.

 Missing meals